How we smoothly scaled Magnetic’s IT systems and infrastructure as they grew from 20 to 350 employees across four locations.

 How we helped take Oliver Scholar’s IT systems and services from failing to thriving.

-Oliver Scholars prepares and provides crucial support to high-achieving Black and Latino students from underserved New York City communities to succeed in higher education, realize their full potential and give back to the world.
+Oliver Scholars prepares and provides crucial support to high-achieving Black and Latinx 7th grade students from underserved New York City communities to succeed in higher education, realize their full potential and give back to the world.

 Their former IT provider failed to resolve their ongoing IT services disruptions, security risks and lacked knowledge of the nonprofit industry, which was costing them thousands of dollars every month.
 We helped stabilize their systems, increase their compliance with security protocols and save them money.

 How we did it:

 First of all, we fixed their network and email issues.
 Then, we switched their phone system to a VoIP.
 We also put them on an advanced security plan to protect their students’ and donors’ private data.
 All of these changes helped stop their IT systems from constantly crashing and helped them run more reliably, efficiently and securely.

 After that, we worked with them to find the best cloud platform for their needs.
 We recommended Google Business Suites (GBS) since most of the staff were already using it.
 We migrated the company to the new GBS platform (Gmail, Google Drive, etc.) and trained the remaining staff on how to use GBS in a Mac environment.